 Benefits of Soft Water

-- No residue buildup in sinks, bathtubs or showers
+- No residue buildup in sinks, bathtubs, or showers.
+Easier cleaning for you.

 Disadvantages of Soft Water

 Soft water isn’t all good.
 While soft water has more benefits than hard water, it does have a few setbacks, too.